 Fares shown are per Guest

 To sign up you can fill out our Secure Payment Form and authorize your deposit with the trip description of “Cherry Blossoms 25” and indicate which suite type above you would like to request.
-If you have questions please contact us at 843.279.0310 or email@example.com.
+If you have questions please contact us at 843.279.0310 or firstname.lastname@example.org.
 See Pricing & Availability above.
 Cruise and land itineraries are subject to change at any time.
-This itinerary is not finalized and pricing may be adjusted for fuel or inflation.
+This itinerary is not finalized and pricing may be adjusted for fuel and/or inflation.

 IMPORTANT: Please note that this is an Outlander Society trip and The Outlander Society Travel Club requires invitation but you may request to apply with Michael Graham or ask another member to stand for you.